 Where to Stay in Lausanne Switzerland

 To top off your Olympic visit to Lausanne, book a few night at the Hotel Continental, directly across the street from the Main Train Station.
-Posters from various games line the hallways, collections of pins are on display in the dining room, and the Olympic rings adorn many public places throughout the hotel.
+Posters from various games line the hallways and collections of pins are on display in the dining room.
+Olympic rings adorn many public places throughout the hotel.